Percy Jackson: An Age Gone By

 'I need to pacify them all.'
 Artemis thought to herself, thinking of the consequences that could occur if hunters stormed out.

 There was a general murmuring from all the hunters, and Artemis began to study them all, looking for signs of acceptance.
-Victoria, Elizabeth, and Kathleen all seemed willing to hear her out, the trio all very close, as they had all been accepted into the hunt during the French Revolution.
+Victoria, Elizabeth, and Kathleen all seemed willing to hear her out.
+The trio were all very close, as they had all been accepted into the hunt during the French Revolution.
 Christina and Mara were nodding slowly, although Mara whispered something in Christina's ear that she couldn't hear.
 The only hunter who seemed ready to bolt was Phoebe, but Zoe had a hand clamped on her forearm, and Zoe looked over to her.
 Artemis met her friend's gaze, and to her immense relief, saw her give a subtle nod.

-Artemis smiled fondly, "No… no, he did not."
+Artemis smiled fondly, "No… no he did not."
 She couldn't ever forget meeting him for the first time.
 Her first memories of him.
 "I watched him, intrigued, until one of the women cried out, and he immediately leapt into action…"

 Artemis scowled down over the nearby plains of Sestus, not far from the Hellespont, where the Macedonian army had made its encampment.
 There were no Persian forces in the area, and the army was enjoying their ease of invasion.

-"Thank you, Father, for this lovely assignment," Artemis muttered darkly, flicking her reins.
+"Thank you, Father, for this lovely assignment."
+Artemis muttered darkly, flicking her reins.
 Her wild pegasi grunted and pulled her silver chariot across the sky, flapping their wings quickly.
-She was high above Alexander and his army but could see all below her, if she concentrated her powers on it.
+She was high above Alexander and his army, but could see all below her, if she concentrated her powers on it.

 Thunder rumbled around her, reminding her it was not the best idea to insult the God of Thunder while in the clouds.
 "Apollo would have been enough, you don't need me to watch this rabble as well," Artemis said exasperatedly.
 Macedonians had given her a constant migraine for years, and now they took away her Hunt, until whenever this expedition ceased.
 She looked down from her chariot, half tempted to shoot any man who irked her with a silver arrow to the throat.